 - Reconfirm your flight directly with the airline 24 to 48 hours before departure.

-- Pack Smart Here’s a great packing guide with information.
+- Pack Smart Here’s a packing guide plus a FREE packing list with more information.

 - Protect yourself and your valuables by placing medicine and expensive items in your carry-on luggage.